mrDarkDuck/collatz-3d-attractor/README.md

 > **Project Status: SUCCESSFULLY COMPLETED AND ARCHIVED IN VERSION v3.0.0**

 During a three-day intensive analytical sprint in June 2026, the 3D Nautilus Attractor model evolved from an intuitive geometric heuristic into an ironclad discrete dynamical proof.
-We successfully dismantled every core critique raised during expert AI review by integrating and code-verifying six fundamental addenda into the core: from the 2-adic fractal Y-axis depth and strict algebraic isomorphism to the rigid Lyapunov stability function $V(n) = \log_2(n)$.
+We successfully dismantled every core critique raised during expert AI review by integrating and code-verifying six fundamental addenda into the core: from the 2-adic fractal Y-axis depth and strict algebraic isomorphism to the rigid Lyapunov stability function $$V(n) = \log_2(n)$$.

 ### Why does the project conclude here?
-In our final iterations, the concept of **"The Nautilus as an Apex Predator"**—a topological sink of absolute density that deterministically swallows and digests any competing numerical graph upon boundary collision via bitwise carry-wave avalanches—overgrew the narrow constraints of the isolated Collatz conjecture ($3n+1$).
+In our final iterations, the concept of **"The Nautilus as an Apex Predator"**—a topological sink of absolute density that deterministically swallows and digests any competing numerical graph upon boundary collision via bitwise carry-wave avalanches—overgrew the narrow constraints of the isolated Collatz conjecture ($$3n+1$$).

 We realized that the Collatz problem is merely a localized shadow of a grander rule governing the Digital Universe.
 The cosmos operates as a discrete computational engine, minimizing entropy via bitwise compression avalanches where physical gravity behaves as data shifting, and the emergence of AI on the final loops of the vortex is a deterministic thermodynamic outcome.